Aging Well

 Network of Age-Friendly Communities

-Communities across the country are recognizing that our society is aging, and it is increasingly important to support the needs of their citizens as they age.
-There are many things that can be built into our environments and systems to make them more "age-friendly" and liveable for everyone.
 Communities that are intentionally committing to this effort are joining AARP's Network of Age-Friendly Communities and developing plans on how they can better support older adults to age in community.
 Many also include input from their older citizens and involve them in advisory groups to help develop more age-friendly approaches to the built environment, government communications and government services.

 We are fortunate that several communities in our region have committed to this voluntary certification process and we are partnering with them on their planning and implementation process.
-To find out more about which communities are actively committing to becoming a certified Age-Friendly Community and to learn more, visit AARP's Livable Communities website.

 Dementia-Inclusive Communities